-EDU 321 Urban Infant-Toddler Curriculum and Prerequisite(s):

-Practicum AND completion of at least 60 credits required for the degree/licensure program, and admission to student teaching.
+Prerequisite: EDU 321 Urban Infant-Toddler Curriculum and Practicum AND completion of at least 60 credits required for the degree/licensure program, and admission to student teaching.

-teach.
+Other Information: Note: Application and approval required to student teach.
 Placements are made by arrangement with UTP Field Experience Coordinator in urban classrooms and are typically Monday through Friday during the school day.
 A total of 15 weeks (9 credits) is required for completion of the ECE licensure programs.